Halo: The Master Chief Collection: Xbox Series X|S enhancements

-The Xbox One version of the collection received an update enhancing the game for Xbox Series X|S consoles on November 17, 2020.
+The Xbox One version of the collection received an update enhancing the game for Xbox Series XS consoles on November 17, 2020.
 It features various graphical and gameplay improvements, including some features introduced with the PC release, such as the variable field of view and running at 120 FPS in both single player and multiplayer modes, with support for 4K resolution on Xbox Series X.

 Reception

 Halo: The Master Chief Collection received generally positive reviews.
 Aggregating review website Metacritic gave it a score 85 out of 100 based on reviews from 69 critics.
 Reviews praised the graphics, frame rate, and content included in the bundle, but criticized the matchmaking problems that prevented players from playing online multiplayer modes on release day.

 The technical problems affected the online experience.
 Forbes Paul Tassi wrote the game on release "was just flat out broken", and though improvements have been made, it "may very well be the worst major game release in a decade".
 Stuart Andrews of Trusted Reviews commented that "Halo 3 looks and feels surprisingly dated" when compared to the rest of the collection, particularly Halo 2 and Halo 4.

 Following a series of cryptic pizza-themed teasers and the announcement of Halo: Reach being added to Halo: The Master Chief Collection and the announcement of the game coming to PC, 343 Industries was sent pizzas from fans as a token of appreciation.
 Brian "Ske7ch" Jarrard, community director at 343 Industries, eventually pleaded fans to stop sending pizzas, as the number of pizzas being delivered was becoming overwhelming.